DylanPW/Bard/README.md

 - Copying of relative playlists to chosen directory works (at least with *.flac(s))

 ## Requirements:
-Currently requires Python 3.6 due to fbs limitations.
+Requires Python 3.6 due to fbs limitations.
 Uses PyQt5 version 5.9.2

 Run `pip install -r requirements.txt` to install the requisite version of PyQt5